All Episodes

 I don't know.

-Uh I'd like to pick up all the buildings on uh uh and and pick them all up and then build about ninety feet of dirt underneath them uh and maybe have a uh a big see this is what the Maya did, you know, down in the they put these big platforms up and build their cities on platforms down in the jungle, otherwise they were just overcome.
+I'd like to pick up all the buildings and pick them all up and then build about 90 feet of dirt underneath them and maybe have a big, see, this is what the Maya did, you know, down in the, they put these big platforms up and build their cities on platforms down in the jungle.

-So maybe we could uh maybe we could do that.
+So maybe we could do that.

-But just building it back the way it is, where it's sinking every year by almost an inch every year.
+But just building it back the way it is where it's sinking every year by almost an inch every year.

-Here's Shirley and Yacobo, Washington.
+Here's Shirley in Jacobo, Washington.

 Good.

-Uh I have a comment about President Bush and then the point to which I called.
+I have a comment about President Bush and then the point to which I called.

-Um President Bush has called on a convicted, disbarred, impeached ex-president to help with this.
+President Bush has called on a convicted, disbarred, impeached ex-president to help with this.

-I mean he's a detriment to the public, actually, I think, and now he's called on him to help with this.
+And now he's called on him to help with this.

 And then for my next point.

-Um obviously uh your point is well taken.
+Obviously, your point is well taken.

 It will look the same now.

-It will be a good thing for the two of them on a on a bipartisan basis to be collecting money, and the money will go to the three governors, uh Louisiana, Alabama, and Mississippi, they're gonna have a governor's fund to distribute into these communities, and that's a good thing.
+It will be a good thing for the two of them on a bipartisan basis to be collecting money.

-Uh it's not an endorsement uh of Clinton.
+It's not an endorsement of Clinton.

-It's an American problem, and Americans of goodwill are working together, and you people who are sniping at me and trying to make partisan advantage out of this are marginalizing yourself because here's your guy Clinton working with me.
+And you people who are sniping at me and trying to make partisan advantage out of this are marginalizing yourself because here's your guy, Clinton, working with me.

 And that's why he's doing it.